sf-wdi-19-20/modules/w7_d2_1_active_record/README.md

 1. Give me the all users with the last name "Hendrickson".

-2. Give me all the articles that have more than 200 words.
-HINT: There is an attribute called `wordcount`
+2. Give me all the articles with ids from 54 to 67.

 3. Give me all the answers with more than 100 upvotes.